-+353 (0)1 525 0970 IRISHWHISKEYMUSEUM.IE 119 GRAFTON STREET, DUBLIN 2 FOLLOW US @IRISHWHISKEYMUSEUM tour with an entertaining guide and don't leave without trying the generous whiskey tasting led by one of the museum's master tasters.
-Take your rest afterwards in the contemporary cafe bar with views of Trinity College.
+BOOK NOW +353 (0)1 525 0970 IRISHWHISKEYMUSEUM.IE 119 GRAFTON STREET, DUBLIN2

+Temple Bar interactive tour with an entertaining guide and don't leave without trying the generous whiskey tasting led by one of the museum's master tasters.
+Take your rest afterward in the contemporary cafe bar with views of Trinity College.
 City Hall on Dame Street is an outstanding example of the Georgian architecture for which Dublin is worldrenowned.
-Audioguides and leaflets are available in different languages Temple Bar e.g. English, Irish, German, Spanish, Italian and French.
+Audioguides and leaflets are available in different languages e.g. English, Irish, German, Spanish, Italian and French.
 The building is fully wheelchair accessible.
 The vaults now host the multi-media exhibition, 'Dublin's City Hall: The Story of the Capital'.
 This exhibition traces the evolution of Ireland's capital city, from before the Anglo-Norman invasion of 1170 to the present day.
 Behind the Bank of Ireland lies Temple Bar.
 Officially described as 'Dublin's Cultural Quarter', Temple Bar is bordered by Westmoreland Street, Dame Street, the Quays and Parliament Street.
 Check out the innovative modern architecture around Meeting House Square, which also hosts an outdoor food market on Saturday mornings and afternoons.
 Marked by dereliction and rejuvenation, Temple Bar was revitalised in the 1990's; now it is the artsy, suave and expensive end of the city.
 Its cobbled enclaves are home to a host of trendy restaurants and pubs, eclectic galleries and shops.
 If Temple Bar is the heart of Dublin, it also connects spectacular and historically distinct areas: Grafton Street and Trinity College with Christ Church Cathedral and Dublin Castle.
 The Whiskey Reserve proudly stands as Dublin's and Ireland's ultimate premium whiskey experience.
 As the custodians of Europe's most extensive whiskey tasting collection, they offer an unrivalled journey into the world of whiskey, catering to every discerning palate and budget.
-Begin your odyssey with a refined measure, culminate in an exquisite tasting, and should your heart desire it, allow The Whiskey Reserve
+Begin your odyssey with a refined measure, culminate in an exquisite tasting,